Curriculum and Rotation

 The program is scheduled for eight hours a day, five days per week.
 Students will be required to complete an evening clinical rotation (trauma radiography) during the second year of the program lasting approximately three weeks.
 Hours for this evening rotation will be from 2 p.m. to 10:30 p.m.
 In accordance with Accreditation Standards of the Joint Review Committee on Education in Radiologic Technology (JRCERT) students are not permitted to invest more than 40 hours per week, or 10 hours per day, in total program activities (classes, labs, and clinical rotations).

 Clinical rotations begin the third week of the program and continue throughout enrollment.
-All students will rotate through various imaging areas at Northwestern Memorial Hospital, Northwestern Medicine River North Immediate Care Clinic, Northwestern Medicine Lakeview Immediate Care Clinic, Comer Children’s Hospital at the University of Chicago Medical Center, Rehabilitation Institute of Chicago, Lurie Children's Hospital of Chicago and Lurie Outpatient Center (Lincoln Park), and Central DuPage Hospital.
+All students will rotate through various imaging areas at Northwestern Memorial Hospital, Northwestern Medicine River North Immediate Care Clinic, Northwestern Medicine Lakeview Immediate Care Clinic, Comer Children’s Hospital at the University of Chicago Medical Center, Shirley Ryan Ability Lab, Lurie Children's Hospital of Chicago and Lurie Outpatient Center (Lincoln Park), and Central DuPage Hospital.
 Students are responsible for their own transportation to and from clinical assignments.